aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 # Dogs, Dolphins & Other Important Things

-I love dogs—all breeds, sizes and colours.
+I love dogs of all breeds, sizes and colours.
 No offence to the cat lovers; I'm just not a cat person.
 As it turns out, I learned this year that I'm also allergic to cats, so apparently my immune system has taken a side.
 Thankfully, I'm not allergic to dogs although, given the choice, I'd probably take the hives for the dog any day.
 I grew up with dogs, so they have pretty much always been part of my life.
 I don't have one of my own at the moment, which is one of the reasons I volunteer with an animal rescue.
 It is a way to keep dogs in my life while helping them find their forever homes.

 Honestly, I probably like animals more than people.
 Some of my favourite experiences have involved them: feeding a giraffe, feeding a flamingo and my favourite, getting to meet a dolphin.
 His name was Romeo.